cjwit/melody/source/index.md

 ### Notes and pitches (Target: 300)

 Music is made up of notes.
 These are sounds that are organized in some way for the sake of making music.[^music] While a note is a specific sound that is articulated (by a violinist, computer, or whomever), we can look at it's characteristics in an individual way and consider how this note interacts with others around it to build larger musical ideas.
 Since sound is comprised of sound waves, notes have certain physical attributes.
 Many have pitch: a clear frequency that makes a note sound "higher" or "lower."
 Others have less clarity due to more complex sound waves.
-These *indeterminate* pitches are more difficult to hear as distinct.
+These *indeterminate* or *indefinite* pitches are more difficult to hear as distinct.
 Knocking on two different spots on the wall might create a "higher" and a "lower" sound, but in many cases, they are not so clearly defined that you can take that sound and find its representation on a piano, for example.
 I do remember electronic keyboards from when I was a kid in the 1980s and 19990s, though, that manipulated knocks or dogs barking to create a series that mapped to distinct pitches.
 It's worth remembering that these terms are only useful insofar as they help to describe something.
 They are not categories that every sound easily fits into.

 [^music]: Not all organized sounds are music.
 Intention matters, as does perception.
 Personally, I find the adjective "musical" to be fruitful as a way to discuss elements of non-music that might be perceived as musical.
 The Islamic call to prayer or the recitation of the Quran is an example of this: as a sacred activity, it is distinctively *not* music, despite its melodies and internal rhythms [@nelsonArtRecitingQur2001].